tinuzz/wp-plugin-trackserver/readme.txt

 = What is this 'slug' you are talking about? =

-Slugs in WordPress are short descriptions of posts and pages, to be used in URLs (permalinks).
+Slugs are generally defined as URL-friendly and unique versions of a name or title.
+In WordPress, they are short descriptions of posts and pages, to be used in URLs (permalinks).
 They are the part of the URL that makes WordPress serve a particular page.
 Trackserver uses slugs to 'listen' for tracking requests from mobile apps, and you can configure these slugs to be anything you want.
 Trackserver comes with default values for these slugs, that should work for most people.
-Changing them is usually not necessary.
+Changing them is usually not necessary nor recommended.
+Please read the WARNING blow before changing them.

 Please refer to the [Wordpress Codex](http://codex.wordpress.org/Glossary#Slug) for more information about slugs in general.